codingwolf-at/Valyrian-Translator-GOT/README.md

 # Valyrian-Translator-GOT
-A vanillaJS application made using [Fun Translation's](https://funtranslations.com/) API where you can convert your English sentence to Valyrian language spoken by Daenerys Targaryen (The Mother of Dragons).
+A vanillaJS application made using [Fun Translation's](https://funtranslations.com/) API where you can convert your English text to Valyrian language spoken by Daenerys Targaryen (The Mother of Dragons) of Game of Thrones.